-- 1) To meet its obligations within the requirements of the Management of Health & Safety at Work Regulations 1999, as amended, the Organisation has drawn up procedures with the objective of completing risk assessments of each task identified within the Organisation. - 2) To use the risk assessments to contribute to the Health & Safety of all employees.
-This will be achieved by highlighting the areas in need of immediate attention, e.g. whether it be in methods of doing work, a requirement for personal protective equipment (PPE), or perhaps in provision of more space at a workstation.
+- 1) To meet its obligations within the requirements of the Management of Health & Safety at Work Regulations 1999, as amended, the Association has drawn up procedures with the objective of completing risk assessments of each task identified within the Association. - To use the risk assessments to contribute to the Health & Safety of all employees.
+This will be achieved by highlighting the areas in need of immediate attention, e.g. whether it be Team Leaders of doing work, a requirement for personal protective equipment (PPE), or perhaps in provision of more space at a workstation.